Language reference

 // Type inferred from usage

-Fixed-size collections of mixed types.
+Fixed-size collections of mixed types with two or more elements.
 Access elements by index.

 pair = (1, 'hello')